-Advisors.
-Prospective learners are invited to discuss their specific goals and interests with a graduate advisor.
-To contact an advisor please e-mail graduate@sckans.edu.
+Academic Success Coach.
+Prospective learners are invited to discuss their specific goals and interests with a graduate academic success coach.
+To contact an academic success coach, e-mail graduate@sckans.edu.

 Cancellation of Courses.
 Southwestern College reserves the right to cancel any course with an enrollment that falls below the minimum enrollment established by the appropriate academic administrator.